-The whole biker film genre has always ranked fairly low in my esteem, just above the bottom rung of WIP (Women in Prison) films and 1980s sex comedies.
-I never understood the appeal of watching a bunch of motorcycles ride this way and that, hearing them make loud nosies as their riders set about harassing innocent beachgoers, sexually assaulting housewives and driving Cameron Mitchell to retaliatory violence (I'm referring naturally to 1970's THE REBEL ROUSERS).
-I got nothing against motorcycles other than they're too loud and if I'm riding on one I can't stop thinking about what would happen to my lovely skin if I crashed.
-The bike culture is too metallic for my morbid acuteness of the senses, smells too much like leather and axle grease, reminds me of my brother, Fred, who has two, plus a jeep, and three other cars.
-That's his world, and I leave it alone; he's got it covered.
+The whole biker film genre has always ranked fairly low in my esteem, just above the bottom rung of kinky prison films and 1980s sex comedies.
+I never understood the appeal of watching a bunch of motorcycles ride this way and that, hearing them make loud nosies as their riders set about harassing innocent beachgoers, housewives until Cameron Mitchell finally fights back.
+I got nothing against motorcycles other than they're too loud and remind me of my brother, Fred.
+That's his world; he's got it covered.
 I mean it would be different if these Living Dead lads were realistic bikers.
 Real bikers work on their bikes, like all the time, covered in motor oil stains and signs of hard living.
 These Living Dead yobs all have clean fingernails, maybe even manicures.
 They don't get soot on their white scarves from riding around without a windshield.
-Their little skull eye visors (at right) are cool but clearly a detriment to peripheral vision, something usually all important for any self-preserving motorist, or if they're already dead they might at least select better targets for their rampage if they were able to see...
+Their little skull eye visors (at right) are cool but clearly a detriment to peripheral vision, something usually all important for self preservation, or pedestrians to run over,